oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     2: Columns, Rows, Values and Filters where you can drag components from zone 1 to slice and dice the data.

-    3: Area for displaying reports and charts.
+    3: Area for displaying reports and charts in the analysis dashboard.

-    4: Table/Pivot/Chart view.
-For the remainder of the lab, we will use chart view.
-It is much easier to visualize the information through charts.

-    5: Related Insights: Close this section by clicking on the middle of the bar.
-See screenshot.
-    We won't be needing this for this lab.
+    4: Table/Pivot/Chart report.
+You can have many reports in an analysis dashboard.
+For our workshop we will create only one.

+    5: Filtering by dimension hierarchy member values

     ![screenshot of the analysis home page](images/image69_av_analyze_home.png)

 2. Now we can start doing our first analysis.
+Expand the report in the dashboard by dragging its bottom right corner and click on the bar chart.
+A bar chart makes it easier to visualize the data.

     Analysis: show me the sales amount by age group